ibrahimelnemr/sfml-snake/README.md

 # Snake-Game

 This is a clone of the classic Snake arcade game.
-This is my first major project in C++ without external help.
+This is my first major project in C++.

 Make sure you have SFML installed and enjoy!